The Hot 5 & 7 Transcription Project

 house and honky tonk atmosphere of New Orleans.

-3 Gut Bucket Blues [Louis & Lil] - Nov 12th 1925 - 'gut bucket' = the bucket to collect the drips from the barrel house spigots, or the waste from 'gutting' the carcasses in the kitchens.
+3 Gut Bucket Blues [Louis & Lil] - Nov 12th 1925.
+C - bpm 148 - 'gut bucket' = the bucket to collect the drips from the barrel house spigots, or the waste from 'gutting' the carcasses in the kitchens.

 An easy tempo common 12 bar blues masterpiece, everybody from New Orleans played 'the blues'.

-The pattern of two ensemble choruses, a series of solos, and a closing ensemble, sets a pattern for the future which just about sums up the Hot Five.
+The sequence of two ensemble choruses, a series of solos, with breaks and a closing ensemble, sets a pattern for the future which just about sums up the Hot Five.
 The only thing missing is a stop time chorus by Louis.

 An excellent subliminal banjo intro, then two perfectly balanced classic ensemble choruses, models of good collective improvisation, still strongly reminiscent of Oliver.
 Then come the string of solos from Lil, Ory, Dodds and Louis, with a robust trombone like low register.
 The final ensemble is the best of all with a riff by Ory and Louis which makes the music swing.